Oklahoma City Thunder (22-18, 14-6 home) vs. Portland Trail Blazers (21-18, 11-8 away)

 - Oklahoma City hits the road for a couple of games.
 They’ll finish a back-to-back tomorrow at Minnesota.
 Then, at Charlotte on Saturday to finish up the road trip.

 Win the third quarter.
 When the Thunder win the third quarter, they’re 12-1.
 When they lose, they’re 10-17 on the year.
 So, win the third quarter and you win the game.
 It’s pretty simple as that.
 Especially as the quarter has been the thorn in the side of Oklahoma City all season long.

 Holding a team to under 100 points is hard in today’s NBA.
 That’s why it’s really no surprise the Trail Blazers are only 5-10 in games where they score less than 100 points.
 Portland is 1-3 in their last four where they scored less than 100 points.
 On the other side of that, Oklahoma City is 14-5 when holding an opponent under 100 points.
 They’re 6-1 when holding opponents under 100 in their last seven games.

 The Oklahoma City Thunder have rebounded well lately but they’ll have to do it again tonight.
 Oklahoma City is 16-6 when they can grab more boards than their opponent.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!